-Unit R040 - Topic Area 2: Physical Modelling - Production Planning MB1: 1-2 marks MB2: 3-4 marks MB3: 5-6 marks A basic description of the planning stages to be used in the manufacturing of the prototype.
+Unit R040 - Topic Area 2: Physical Modelling - Production Planning MB1: 1-2 marks MB3: 5-6 marks A basic description of the planning stages to be used in the manufacturing of the prototype.
 An adequate description of the planning stages to be used in the manufacturing of the prototype.
 A comprehensive description of the planning stages to be used in the manufacturing of the prototype Shows limited understanding of safety considerations.
 Shows some understanding of safety considerations.
 Shows a detailed understanding of safety considerations.
-Completion of the production plan is dependent upon assistance or help from other sources.
-Completion of the production plan is carried out with some assistance or help from other sources.
-Completion of the production plan is carried out independently .

-Unit R040 - Topic Area 2: Physical Modelling - Prot otype Production MB1: 1-6 marks MB2: 7-12 marks MB3: 13-18 marks Dependent upon assistance to produce a prototype from a production plan.
-Requires some assistance to produce a prototype from a production plan.
-Independently produces a prototype from a production plan.
-Dependent upon prompts to use PPE equipment when working with tools, machines, materials, chemicals, finishes and solvents.
+Unit R040 - Topic Area 2: Physical Modelling - Prototype Production MB1: 1-6 marks MB2: 7-12 marks MB3: 13-18 marks Dependent upon prompts to use PPE equipment when working with tools, machines, materials, chemicals, finishes and solvents.
 Requires some prompting to use appropriate PPE when working with tools, machines, materials, chemicals, finishes and solvents.
 Independently uses appropriate PPE when working with tools, machines, materials, chemicals, finishes and solvents.
 Use tools and processes with limited effectiveness to produce and assemble an outcome that partly meets the production plan.
 The prototype will be incomplete.
 Use tools and processes with some effectiveness to produce and assemble an outcome that mostly meets the production plan.
 The prototype will be mostly complete.
 Use tools and processes effectively to produce and assemble an outcome that is of a high quality, accurate and fully meets the production plan.
 The prototype will be fully complete.
 Produces a limited record of the key stages of making the prototype.
 Produces an adequate record of most of the key stages of making the prototype.
 Produces a detailed and accurate record of the key stages of making the prototype.